 Even without the COVID-19 pandemic increasing student behavioral issues, successful classroom management has always been a tall task.
 Responding to the needs of individuals while also maintaining a constructive setting for the entire group is key to achieving positive outcomes for students.

 To accomplish this goal, educators must create an inclusive environment for students with special needs, including their physical and intellectual disabilities.
-Through the University of Mount Saint Vincent (UMSV) online Master of Science (MS) in Childhood Education and Special Education (Dual Certification Grades 1-6) program, education leaders learn how to effectively connect with children of differing abilities while building empathy and social skills among all student populations.
+Through the University of Mount Saint Vincent (UMSV) online Master of Science (MS) Childhood Education (Grades 1 to 6) and Special Education (All Grades – PreK to Grade 12) Dual Certification program, education leaders learn how to effectively connect with children of differing abilities while building empathy and social skills among all student populations.

 Benefits of Bringing Students Together